<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<span class="et_bloom_bottom_trigger"></span><p>The post <a href="https://www.powwowpitch.org/cira-and-pow-wow-pitch-continue-partnership-in-2026-supporting-digital-access-for-indigenous-entrepreneurs/">CIRA and Pow Wow Pitch continue partnership in 2026, supporting digital access for Indigenous entrepreneurs</a> appeared first on <a href="https://www.powwowpitch.org">Pow Wow Pitch</a>.</p>
+<span class="et_bloom_bottom_trigger"></span><p>The post <a href="https://www.powwowpitch.org/pow-wow-pitch-partners-with-sitansisk-powwow-on-june-19-and-20-2026/">Pow Wow Pitch partners with Sitansisk Powwow on June 19 and 20, 2026</a> appeared first on <a href="https://www.powwowpitch.org">Pow Wow Pitch</a>.</p>

 ]]></content:encoded>